 A Plowboy Interview with Ed Van Buskirk, owner of Berkeley natural foods restaurant Arbor Cafe.
+Originally titled "The Plowboy Interview" in the May/June 1970 issue of Mother Earth News.

 Ed Van Buskirk's restaurant Arbor Cafe serves food in its most wholesome form without any preservatives or processing.